Original Play: Concept

 Adults act "playfully" with unrelated and unfamiliar adolescents and children, but also interact with other adults in close physical contact, often on the floor: rolling around, riding on each other, cuddling, or otherwise being physically active.
 According to Donaldson, the initiative should come from the child or the opposite of the Original Play game master.
 The game leader can actively ask children and young people to take part, and then let the children decide for themselves whether they want to do so.

 Donaldson distinguishes "Original Play" as an original game in which adults adapt to children, from "cultural play," which is taught to children to adapt them to the culture of adults.

 Objective

 The concept is said to help children, adolescents, and adults (with and without disabilities) play instinctively, peacefully express joy and trust, and get to know their bodies better.
 Through Original Play, a psychological and physiological process should be set in motion that enables a combination of cognitive, emotional, and sensory-motor learning.
 In this way, the individual experiences belonging to the group without fear and competition.

-Game master

-Anyone can apply to be a game master for a fee.
-There is no check for delinquency or other abnormalities.

 Game participants

 Donaldson says he has used the method with children and wild animals around the world.
 The homepage states: "His playmates are children with special needs, gang members, refugees and street children, prison inmates, cancer patients, dolphins, whales, lions, grizzly bears, wolves, baboons, and butterflies."
-However, photo and film credits of Donaldson's activities only demonstrate interaction with children up to the age of early puberty.